henzh/piniverse/README.md

 Features Support
 ---------------

-* Topological ordering and execution of all pinned functions inside a python package
+* Execution of pinned functions inside a python package in topological ordering
+* Visualization of the directed acyclic graph

 Prerequisites
 ---------------